yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 ## Upload data into Galaxy

-For this tutorial we downsampled the data (made datasets smaller) to make sure that you can go through it quickly.
+For this tutorial we down-sampled the data (made datasets smaller) to make sure that you can go through it quickly.
 To upload the data in Galaxy follow these steps:

 First, let's create a list of accession to be downloaded as a dataset in Galaxy's history: